 I enjoy reading stories that start with some geek, sitting at a computer, probably in a dark room like a parent’s basement or a dorm at university.
 He has an idea, has the geek skills to code a website for it and builds a hobby site.
-The website goes huge, a few months later it’s a multimillion dollar business (or in eBay’s case, multi-billion dollar) and bam, Internet folklore.
+The website goes huge, a few months later it’s a multimillion-dollar business (or in eBay’s case, multi-billion dollar) and bam, Internet folklore.
 Love it.

 I like these stories because I want it to happen to me.
 I want to have a business story worth telling and I want to create wealth from something I built.
 Maybe not quite on eBay’s scale, that’s a very unique situation and a stupid amount of money, way beyond my targets, but it’s very inspiring nonetheless.
 I feel a sense of empathy with these geeks, heck I am pretty much a geek too (or is that nerd…what’s the difference again?), but without the amazing coding skills.
 I’d like a little glory with financial independence thrown in, wouldn’t you?

-Often I look at my financial figures and I realise how much work equals how much revenue and profit.
+Often I look at my financial figures and I realize how much work equals how much revenue and profit.
 I start to think about being really rich.
 I’m very down-to-earth and I am capable of being happy with an average income, but like most people, I dream of more.
 I think of business models that really have the capacity to skyrocket profits.
-Something that if it caught on, could grow without my labour growing proportionally with it.
+Something that if it caught on, could grow without my labor growing proportionally with it.

 He created an entity which brought suppliers and customers together and where demand and supply determined price.
 A perfect market…almost.
 To make a profit eBay scrapped a little money from each transaction.
-It’s the oldest story in the book – the middle man reaping profits off the supply chain.
+It’s the oldest story in the book – the middleman reaping profits off the supply chain.
 Throw in the scalability of the Internet, first mover advantage and you have a damn good business.

-Ebay’s founder noted that business models that work on the many-to-many (eBay’s buyers and sellers) concept are much more powerful than the one-to-many concept (Amazon.com’s one online centralised store selling to many customers).
+Ebay’s founder noted that business models that work on the many-to-many (eBay’s buyers and sellers) concept are much more powerful than the one-to-many concept (Amazon.com’s one online centralized store selling to many customers).
 This statement really hit me hard.
 It’s something I’ve been aiming towards when I think about new business ideas.
 It was written so simply in the book while I had cloudy ideas in my mind.
 It was nice to have the clarity.
-As usual simplicity works.
+As usual, simplicity works.

 Upwork is another good example of a successful many-to-many business.
 It links freelancers with clients.
 Both suppliers (freelancers) and customers interact in a web community.
 It can grow virtually infinitely with technology handling the service framework.
 People bring in more people.

 Ebay and Upwork have gone on to create a business within a business.
-Apparently more than 100,000 people now run eBay businesses to make a living.
+Apparently, more than 100,000 people now run eBay businesses to make a living.
 Just last night I saw an infomercial selling a course to learn how to start an eBay business.
-How good is that.
+How good is that?
 That infomercial is creating more sellers and more buyers for eBay.
 That’s free TV advertising for eBay.
 Nice.